awsdocs/aws-doc-sdk-examples/cpp/README.rst

 <https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/getting-started.html>`_ in the AWS SDK for C++
 Developer Guide.

-The  Getting Started section will cover how to obtain and build the SDK, and how to build your own code utilizing the SDK with a sample “Hello World”-style application.
+The Getting Started section covers how to obtain and build the SDK, and how to build your own code utilizing the SDK with a sample “Hello World”-style application.
 A similar procedure is applicable to utilizing the code examples in this repository.